sachinraibole/SingtelTest/README.md

 Used class level attributes to store properties of the object.
 The sex attribute is added to determine if the bird is a rooster.

+# Problem 4

+4. Can you model a parrot?
+We are specifically interested in three parrots, one that lived in a house with dogs one in a house with cats, the other lived on a farm next to the rooster.
+a.
+A parrot living with dogs says: “Woof, woof”
+b.
+A parrot living with cats says: “Meow”
+c.
+A parrot living near the rooster says: “Cock-a-doodle-doo”
+d.
+How do you keep the parrot maintainable?
+What if we need another parrot lives near a Duck?
+Or near a phone that rings frequently?

+# Solution 4
+Added a companion Animal object to base class and injected its singing behavior for the parrot.